circleci/circleci-docs/CONTRIBUTING.md

 **Pull Requests for clarifications, technical accuracy, spelling fixes, and grammar improvements, are always welcome.**

-For minor changes like typos, you can click **Suggest an edit to this page**, located at the bottom of each article.
+For minor changes like typos, you can click **Edit the file in your fork of this project**, located at the right of each article.
 This will take you to the source file on GitHub, where you can submit a pull request for your change through the UI.

 For larger edits or new articles, [fork this repository](https://github.com/circleci/circleci-docs#fork-destination-box), clone the fork to your local machine, then follow the [README](README.md) to set up your local environment.